 An ABA-Approved Online Law Degree Program

-JDinteractive is taught by Syracuse University College of Law faculty to the same high standards as Syracuse’s residential JD program.
-JDi is an ABA-approved flexible online law degree option designed for talented students who cannot relocate to law school because of work or family commitments.
+JDinteractive is taught by Syracuse University College of Law faculty to the same high standards as Syracuse’s residential J.D. program.
+JDi is an ABA-accredited, online J.D. program designed for students who desire a high-caliber legal education with substantial flexibility.
 The program combines real-time, live online class sessions with self-paced instruction, on-campus courses, and experiential learning opportunities.Apply Now!
 Register for a live open house webinar

-Just some of the advantages of studying law through JDinteractive:
+Some of the advantages of studying law through JDinteractive:

 - The College’s distinguished faculty design and teach JDinteractive courses.

 - Students are expected to complete a legal externship prior to graduation, allowing students to earn academic credit while gaining real-world legal experience.

 - JDi students have access to a broad range of student programming and support services, including academic counseling, tutoring, bar exam preparation, and professional development opportunities.

 - JDi students are active in a variety of student interest organizations, including the Syracuse Law Review, Student Bar Association, and JD Beyond.

 - Our Office of Career Services provides JDi students with a broad slate of career-support options, including résumé review, mock interviews, and more.

 What They Are Saying About Syracuse’s Online Law Degree Program